AlignmentResearch/KataGoVisualizer/README.md

 ```
 `READ_DIR` is required and sets the path where the docker container is mounted (with read only permissions).

+### Note: this application is not very secure.
+Do not run on a machine with sensitive data.
+Also, remember, the user has read access to all the data in READ_DIR.

 # Development

 For live updating during development, go to the `Dockerfile` and comment out this line: